-XV PACIFIC GAMES

-Steamships is proud to be a Gold Sponsor of the 2015 Pacific Games For over 95 years Steamships has invested in Papua New Guinea's growth, development and progress.
-Our transition from coastal trader to a diversified leader in property development, hotels, logistics and consumer goods has helped support Papua New Guinea's development into a modern and formative leader within the Pacific region.
+XV PACIFIC GAMES Steamships is proud to be a Gold Sponsor of the 2015 Pacific Games consumer goods has helped support Papua New Guinea's development into a modern and formative leader within the Pacific region.
 Our investment continues today.